PhilipToddCoppola/Honors-Project/README.md

 If you wish to view all history of my code but are unsure how then please follow these steps:

-1. Navigate to the ROOT directory and click the small clock image on the [top right][img1].This will bring up all the commits to that directory.
+1. Navigate to the ROOT directory and click the small clock image on the top right.This will bring up all the commits to that directory. ![alt text][img1]
-2. Clicking on the [small grey box][img2] beside the name of the commit will bring up a short description of the changes made.
+2. Clicking on the small grey box beside the name of the commit will bring up a short description of the changes made. ![alt text][img2]
-3. Clicking on the name itself will bring up a much more [detailed display][img3] of what has been changed.
+3. Clicking on the name itself will bring up a much more detailed display of what has been changed.![alt text][img3]

 [img1]:http://i.imgur.com/Hnf3a3M.png
 [img2]:http://i.imgur.com/aTX4XI8.png